ORNL-Fusion/ips-fastran/README.md

 fastran
 =======

-IPS binind of fastran and fastran-related components
+IPS binding of fastran and fastran-related components